Piper J-3 Cub

 NEAT Fair 2006

 This SIG Mfg.
 1/6 scale Cub has a long and checkered history.
 I originally bought it for $25 in about 1980.
-It had been framed up by another modeller as a first project.
-There was much to be "reworked".
+It had been framed up by another modeler as his first RC project and despite his best efforts there was much to be reworked.

-The markings were choosen based on a full scale Cub in Maine that also has float fittings on it for summer time fun.
-It was again ready for test flying, July 24, 1993, moments after the picture below was taken.
+The markings were chosen based on a full scale Cub in Maine that also has float fittings on it for summer time fun.
+It was again ready for test flying on July 24, 1993, moments after the picture below was taken.
 As the story goes, all's well that ends well.
 Sure it has had a bump or bruise since then, but it lives on, and thrives.

-A couple of moves have prevented me from flying the Cub for a while, so I recently decided to convert it to electric power.
-I have fit it with a new cowl, and an Astro Flight 825GM brushless geared motor and a 4S2P 4000mAh Li-Poly battery.
+A couple of moves prevented me from flying the Cub for a while, and in 2006 I decided to convert it to electric power.
+I fit it with a new cowl as shown at the top of the page, and an Astro Flight 825GM brushless geared motor and a 4S2P 4000mAh Li-Poly battery.
 It can use a bunch of additional detailing, but for now it is great to have it back in the air.

 With O.S.
 40 4-stroke - July 24, 1993